In your garden

 And to get the most out of your water use, park your car or boat on a lawn before you wash it, if you can.

-- Giving your lawn or leafy canopy a quick 30 second spray help bring ambient air temperatures down by up to 10 degrees for about 30 minutes.
+- Giving your lawn or leafy canopy a quick 30 second spray help bring ambient air temperatures down by up to 10 degrees Celsius for around 30 minutes.

 - Using a very small amount of water, flash watering can have the same cooling effect as an evaporative air conditioner in your garden, and can encourage birds to visit in search for a place to cool down.

 - Much like flash watering, a basic misting system can reduce air temperatures in your backyard by more than 10 degrees.